m1sh1k0/auto-updater/README.md

 - SLUG
 - ACCESS_TOKEN

-After filling this info you can run you auto update
+After filling this info you can run auto update